 When plumbing companies first sign on with Plumbing Webmasters, they often ask about the importance of blogging for their business.
-For starters, you can check out this guide to blogging for plumbers.
-But beyond the art of blogging, contractors often wonder whether blogging matters in the first place.
+For starters, you can check out our top 102 blog topics for plumbers.
+But beyond the art of blogging, contractors frequently wonder whether blogging matters in the first place.
 So here are a few reasons you should publish a regular blog for your plumbing business to ease those concerns.

 1) Reach More Prospects